xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-Console-log-test-case-result.png" width=70% alt="Test case run result">

-## Apply data-driven testing with Web Service tests
+## Binding data files to the associated Test Case

-We apply DDT to the Web Service test by binding a data file to a test suite.
+After configuring the test case with associated Web Service requests, we bind the test case to the test data in a test suite.

-Follow these steps to set up the test data, the test suite, and data binding:
+Follow these steps:

 1. To create a test data file, from the main menu, select **New > File > Test Data**.
 In the displayed dialog, name the test data file and specify the data type.